-In many ways, Napavine senior quarterback Laythan Demarest is a lot like Russell Wilson.
-The shifty signal-caller can escape the pocket and leave defenders grasping at air with 75-yard touchdown runs like he did against Forks on March 5.
+In many ways, Napavine senior quarterback Laythan Demarest is like Russell Wilson.
+The shifty signal-caller can escape the pocket and leave defenders grasping air with 75-yard touchdown runs like he did against Forks on March 5.
 And he can also air it out with 53-yard long-bomb touchdown passes like he did against Rainier on Feb.
 27.

 Whatever defenses threw at Demarest, which was usually the kitchen sink, he always seemed to find a way around it.

 “Laythan is an explosive runner with impressive acceleration,” Napavine coach Josh Fay said.
 “He doesn’t need a lot of room and he has excellent vision.
 One of the biggest reasons Laythan is dangerous to other teams is that he is a solid passer.
 Teams have to decide if they want to defend the run or the pass.
-And, in our system, we have been fortunate to have a quarterback that can be effective, regardless of what defenses want to do to us.”
+And in our system, we have been fortunate to have a quarterback that can be effective, regardless of what defenses want to do to us.”

 “He’s just got a nose for the ball,” W.F.
 West coach Dan Hill said.
 “He has an uncanny ability to know what he saw and fly to the ball.
 He recognizes formations and understands tendencies.
 He’s the savviest football player I’ve ever coached.”